nsmp-dev/NeuroScreeper/ARCHITECTURE.md

-# general approach
+# General Approach
-The main challenge for Screeps is scoping out things and caching them in clever ways.
+The main challenge for Screeps is scoping out things and caching data in clever ways.
 There are 3 levels of scope we work with:
 - Prototype: Functions wrapped around built-in classes to enhance their functionality
 - Data: Classes for data storage.
 No logic whatsoever to allow for serialization.
 We do this to leverage type safety and documentation.